im-deepfriedwater/jen/README.md

 jen allows the user to create custom union types.

 ```
-; This type sum type can be either a string or number
+; The type "stringOrNumber" can be either a string or number
-type stringOrNumber string | number
+type stringOrNumber: string | number

 ```